LaravelDaily/laravel-invoices/README.md

 ## Features
 - Taxes - fixed or rate - for item or for invoice
 - Discounts - fixed or by percentage - for item or for invoice
+- Shipping - add shipping price to your invoices
 - Automatic calculation - provide minimal set of information, or calculate yourself and provide what to print
 - Due date
 - Easy to customize currency format